-1.5 Step to Decision Making
+3.4 Step to Decision Making

 Although time and space will not permit a detailed analysis of this, it behoves us to at least sketch out here the steps which lead to sound decision making.
-The following five steps are as given by an eminent management scholar, Peter Drucker: 1.
-Defining the problem 2.
-Analysing the problem 3.
-Developing alternative solutions 4.
-Deciding upon solution 5.
-Converting the decision into effective action.
+The following five steps are as given by an eminent management scholar, Peter Drucker:

+- 1. Defining the problem

+- 2. Analyzing the problem

+- 3. Developing alternative solutions

+- 4. Deciding upon solution

+- 5. Converting the decision into effective action.

 It is pertinent to state here that not all decisions have to go through these five steps in order to be made.
-Management scholars have divided making into two broad categories - programmed and non programmed decisions.
+Management scholars have divided making into two broad categories - programmed and non - programmed decisions.

 Programmed decisions are those which deal with problems permitting well defined search and choice procedures to be used each time they occur.
 The problems giving rise to them are repetitive and so solutions can almost be prefabricated.
-Non-programmed decisions on the other hand involve problems which "...are often new and highly ill-defined, making it difficult to tell what factors are applicable for obtaining a desired solution".
+Non-programmed decisions on the other hand involve problems which "...are often new and highly ill-defined making it difficult to tell what factors are applicable for obtaining a desired solution".
 Normally for such problems, need arises to shift the focus of decision making "upstairs".

-Improving Decision Making Ability of Executives.
-Since we have said in clear terms that decision is a product of judgment, that it depends too much on the individual; and since we know that individuals are gifted differently, how can decision making ability be improved?
-Pondering over such issues, T.
+Improving Decision Making Ability of E xecutives

+Since we have said in clear terms that decision is a products of udgment, that it depends too much on the individual; and since we know that individuals are gifted differently, how can decision making ability be improved?